Man guilty of bludgeoning friend to death with hammer in Belfast

 The 28-year-old son of a murderer has been convicted of being a ruthless killer who bludgeoned a friend to death with a claw hammer and then tried to put the blame on a new drinking buddy.

-Louis Maguire, known locally by the same “Luger” nickname as his father, also Louis Maguire, was unanimously convicted of murdering 35-year-old Eamonn Ferguson on Wednesday.
+Louis Maguire, known locally by the same “Luger” nickname as his father, also Louis Maguire, was unanimously convicted of murdering 35-year-old Eamonn Ferguson.

-However, when his co-accused 33-year-old co-accused Christopher Power, was acquitted of the murder, and convicted of helping him attempt to cover-up the killing, 28-year-old Maguire began shouting and was ordered from the dock by trial judge Mr Justice Deeny.
+However, when his 33-year-old co-accused Christopher Power was acquitted of the murder, and convicted of helping him attempt to cover-up the killing, Maguire began shouting and was ordered from the dock by trial judge Mr Justice Deeny.

 It took the Belfast Crown Court jury of six men and four women just over three hours, over two days, to convict Maguire of murder, and Power of assisting an offender.